nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### List Students / Tasks / Lessons
-To see the full list of students or tasks, the user keys in the valid command (`liststudent`, `listtask` or `listlesson`).
+To see the full list of students, tasks or lessons, the user keys in the valid command (`liststudent`, `listtask` or `listlesson`).
+As an example, the user keys in "`liststudent`".
 Parsing of the user input is done and a `ListStudentCommand` is then generated.
 The following sequence diagram shows what happens when the `ListStudentCommand` is executed.

 <img src="images/ListStudentSequenceDiagram.png" width="550"/>